Thinking in Public

 Conversations

-The same realization hit me listening to Patrick O’Shaughnessy, CEO of O’Shaughnessy Asset Management and hosting his own podcast.
+The same realization hit me listening to Patrick O’Shaughnessy (O’Shaughnessy Asset Management) and hosting his own podcast.

 I remember thinking: